An Overview of Ibalizumab

 More information about ibalizumab-related research studies is available from the AIDSinfo database of ClinicalTrials.gov study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.

 I am interested in participating in a clinical trial of ibalizumab.
-How can I find more information about participating in a clinical trial of an investigational drug?
+How can I find more information about participating in a clinical trial?

 This article was provided by AIDSinfo.
 Visit the AIDSinfo website to find out more about their activities and publications.